raveljs/ravel/README.md

 Like `Module`s, `Routes` classes support dependency injection, allowing easy connection of application logic and web layers.

+Endpoints are created within a `Routes` class by creating a method and then decorating it with [`@mapping`](http://raveljs.github.io/docs/latest/core/decorators/mapping.js.html).
+The `@mapping` decorator indicates the path for the route (concatenated with the base path passed to `super()` in the `constructor`), as well as the HTTP verb.
+The method handler accepts a single argument `ctx` which is a [koa context](http://koajs.com/#context).
+Savvy readers with `koa` experience will note that this handler method is **not a generator** and, thus, cannot `yield` `Promise`s the way a traditional `koa` handler would.
+This is because ES7 decorators do not yet support decorating generator methods; Ravel will migrate to using generator handler methods when this is supported.
+In the meantime, if you want to use more traditional `koa` syntax, write the bulk of your logic as middleware in a `Module` generator method instead, `@inject` it, and then connect it to the endpoint using [`@before`](http://raveljs.github.io/docs/latest/core/decorators/before.js.html).

 *routes/my-routes.js*
 ```js
 const inject = require('ravel').inject;